ianstormtaylor/slate/Readme.md

 3. **Nested document model.** The document model used for Slate is a nested, recursive tree, just like the DOM itself.
 This means that creating complex components like tables or nested block quotes are possible for advanced use cases.
 But it's also easy to keep it simple by only using a single level of hierachy.

-4. **Stateless and immutable data.** By using React and Immutable.js, the Slate editor is built in a stateless fashion using immutable data structures, which leads to better performance, and also a much easier time writing plugins.
+4. **Stateless and immutable data.** By using React and Immutable.js, the Slate editor is built in a stateless fashion using immutable data structures, which leads to much easier to reason about code, and a much easier time writing plugins.

 5. **Intuitive transforms.** Slate's content is edited using "transforms", that are designed to be extremely intuitive to use, so that writing plugins and custom functionality is as simple as possible.